FlorentLM/mokap/README.md

    ```sh
    brew install ffmpeg
    ```
-If you do not want to use ffmpeg, you can still use Mokap in image mode (videos will be written as individual frames)
+If you do not want to use ffmpeg, you can still use Mokap in image mode (videos will be written as individual frames), but be aware that this is much slower.

 #### uv: